 - Please note that this opportunity is similar to, but distinct from, the campus-wide Sophomore Research Fellowships.

 Senior Honors Thesis Research Support

-Apply as a junior for funding during the summer before Senior Thesis project:
+Apply in spring of junior year for funding during the summer before senior year

-This award helps students with research-related expenses who are doing research in the area of economics or social sciences, with priority going to students who are doing research in lower-middle income countries outside of Europe.
-The award provides a stipend of up to $3500.
+- For students doing research in the area of economics or social sciences, with priority going to students who are doing research in lower-middle income countries outside of Europe.

-This is the Honors Program’s most prestigious senior thesis award, recognizing the most distinguished senior thesis proposal submitted to the program each fall.
-(All applicants to the Trewartha Grant will be considered for the Mensink Grant.)
+- Honors Program’s most prestigious senior thesis award, recognizing the most distinguished senior thesis proposal submitted to the program each spring.

-These awards support honors students studying abroad on an official semester or year-long UW program.
+- For Honors students studying abroad on an official semester or year-long UW program

 Community or University Service Project Funding